DisnakeDev/disnake/docs/api.rst

 .. function:: on_auto_moderation_action(action)

-    Called when an :class:`AutomodAction` is executed due to an auto moderation rule triggering for a particular event.
+    Called when an auto moderation action is executed due to a rule triggering for a particular event.
     You must have the :attr:`~Permissions.manage_guild` permission to receive this.

+    The guild this action has taken place in can be accessed using :attr:`AutomodActionExecution.guild`.

     .. versionadded:: 2.6

     This requires :attr:`Intents.auto_moderation` or :attr:`Intents.auto_moderation_execution` to be enabled.

-    :param action: The auto moderation action that was executed.
+    :param action: The auto moderation action execution data.
-    :type action: :class:`AutomodAction`
+    :type action: :class:`AutomodActionExecution`

 .. function:: on_group_join(channel, user)
               on_group_remove(channel, user)